 Section 1: Your bio

-Provide name, bio, relevant online presences, photo, job title and relevant professional experience as presented in your resume.
-These questions help us to learn more about who you are and, if you are selected, your bio will be posted publicly as part of your bio when the 2018 cohort is announced.
+Provide name, bio, relevant online presences, photo, job title and upload your resume.
+These questions help us to learn more about who you are and, if you are selected, your bio will be posted publicly as part of your bio when the cohort is announced.

 Section 2: Your personal details